Marvel Cinematic Universe: Digital series

 WHIH Newsfront (2015–16) is an in-universe current affairs show that serves as a viral marketing campaign for some of the MCU films, created in partnership with Google for YouTube.
 The campaign is an extension of the fictional news network WHIH World News, which is seen reporting on major events in many MCU films and television series.
 Leslie Bibb reprises her role as Christine Everhart from the Iron Man films.

 Agents of S.H.I.E.L.D.: Slingshot (2016) is one of several Agents of S.H.I.E.L.D. web series created for ABC.com and produced by Marvel Television that is a supplement to Agents of S.H.I.E.L.D., with the main cast reprising their roles.

 The first two seasons of The Daily Bugle (2019–2022) are an in-universe current affairs show serving as a viral marketing campaign for the films Spider-Man: Far From Home and Spider-Man: No Way Home, with the videos released on YouTube and TikTok.
-It is based on the fictional sensationalist news outlet of the same name that appears in the MCU—itself based on the fictional newspaper agency of the same name appearing in several Marvel Comics publications.
+It is based on the fictional sensationalist news outlet TheDailyBugle.net that appears in the MCU—itself based on the fictional newspaper agency the Daily Bugle that appears in several Marvel Comics publications.
 J. K. Simmons and Angourie Rice reprise their roles as J. Jonah Jameson and Betty Brant from the Spider-Man films.